Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Steering/SteerForGoal.md

 #### `PolygonId?
 OffMeshLinkPolygon`

-Gets the `PolygonId` of the off-mesh link which the agent is approaching.
+Gets the [`PolygonId`](https://docs.unity3d.com/ScriptReference/Experimental.AI.PolygonId.html) of the off-mesh link which the agent is approaching.
 Returns `null` is `IsApproachingOffMeshLink` is `false`.

 #### `bool IsWaitingAtOffMeshLink`

 Indicates if the agent is standing still at the start of an off-mesh link, waiting to complete the link.
+When the agent is in this state you may move it in the scene (e.g. play an animation to cross the link).

 #### `float?
 DistanceToOffMeshLink`